arschles/www/content/speaking.md

 Aaron is a developer advocate at Microsoft Azure and a core maintainer of the [Athens](https://docs.gomods.io) Project.
 Before Athens, he was a core maintainer and chair of the Kubernetes [SIG-Service-Catalog](https://github.com/kubernetes-incubator/service-catalog) and a contributor to various other projects in the Kubernetes community.

-He has almost 15 years of software engineering experience ranging from frontend design to distributed data systems.
-He discovered Go around 2013 and hasn’t looked back.
-He lives in San Mateo, CA where he and his wife love to run up and down mountains together.
+He has 15+ years of software engineering experience ranging from frontend design to distributed data systems.
+He discovered Go around 2013 and Kubernetes in 2015 and hasn’t looked back.
+He lives in Portland, OR where he and his wife love to run up and down mountains together.

 ## Headshot